What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Pick Practical Pieces

 It’s easy to start throwing anything and everything you sometimes wear into the suitcase pile, but you should whittle that down to the practical items.
-The perfect travel outfits for long flights and European vacations are those with solid colors or simple patterns that can be mixed and matched to make multiple outfits from a few pieces – saving you room in your bag to bring back a few souvenirs.
+The perfect travel outfits for long flights and European vacations are those with solid colors or simple patterns that can be mixed and matched to create multiple outfits from a few pieces, leaving room in your bagfork a few souvenirs.

 Make sure you have comfortable clothing.
 If you don’t wear it at home, you won’t wear it on vacation.
 Leave things like high heels or big boots at home that can only be worn for one occasion.
-The best clothing for travel is what you already wear regularly at home.
+The best travel clothing is what you already wear regularly at home.

-Do pack one or two more jazzy items to help keep the personality in your outfits, make you feel beautiful, and look back at the pictures without cringing.
+Do pack one or two more jazzy items to help keep your outfits’ personality, make you feel beautiful, and let you look back at the pictures without cringing.

 Slim Down On The Toiletries

 Leave your expensive shampoos and conditioners at home.
-Most hotels and cruise lines will have shampoo, soap, and many other necessities in your room.
+Most hotels and cruise lines provide shampoo, soap, and other necessities in your room.
 And if not, you can buy it locally.

-By cutting down on the liquids you bring, you will save time at the security line at the airport, stress from products that leak in your suitcase, and money ultimately from not having to buy travel-size products.
+By cutting down on the liquids you bring, you will save time at the airport security line, reduce stress from products that leak in your suitcase, and ultimately save money by not having to buy travel-size products.

-For the cosmetics and toiletries, you must pack them in your carry-on; try to find concentrated or solid/powder versions of them to eliminate the possibility of leakage and take up less space.
 You could also get a toiletries pack.
-One like this flat design allows you to pack it right on top of your duffel bags, saving space and hassle while on the go.
+A flat design like this lets you pack it right on top of your duffel bags, saving space and hassle while on the go.

 Pack With Layers In Mind

-For those destinations where the weather is on the edge of warm and chilly, it can be really challenging to bring the best clothes to wear.
+For destinations where the weather is on the edge of warm and chilly, it can be really challenging to bring the right clothes.
 Pack layering options; you’ll have to pack less and be prepared for more.

 Pick tank tops, shirts, cardigans, or light jackets that can be mixed and matched for a hot day to turn into a chilly evening.

-Plus, I always find that the best clothes to travel long haul in are those with layers, and I get hot and then cold and back to hot again as I eat and sleep.
+Plus, I always find that the best clothes for long-haul travel are layered, and I get hot, then cold, then hot again as I eat and sleep.

 Click Here To See These Anatomie Travel Pants We Love